N7ghtm4r3/BinanceManager/README.md

 } catch (Exception e) {
     System.out.println(binanceMarketManager.getErrorResponse());
 }
-/* NOTE: if is not a request error will appear: "No HTTP Binance request error, check your code" and you will have to work on your code to manage error*/
+/* NOTE: if is not a request error will appear: "Error is not in api request, check out your code" and you will have to work on your code to manage error*/
 ```